Furniture Restoration & Repair

 Step 2 – Cleaning

-No matter what repairs you need to carry out, it is important to first prepare your oak furniture by cleaning off any dirt and wax.
+No matter what furniture repair you need to carry out, it is important to first prepare your oak furniture by cleaning off any dirt and wax.

 Using a sponge and a mixture of dish soap and water will remove any dirt.
 Then dry the wood with a rag to avoid excess soaking.